LeeJoonJie/task-manager/UserGuide.md

 ### 3.1 Add Task

-When creating a task, you can add the following information fields.
+A task can have the following information fields.

 Field       | Requirement      | Description
 ------------|------------------|-----------------------